alanvourch/SQL-Project/README.md

 - **Variety of Job Titles**: The roles include a wide array of positions, such as **Data Analyst**, **Director of Analytics**, and **Principal Data Analyst**, reflecting different levels of responsibility and specialization within the field.

 ![Top Paying Roles](assets/job_salaries_chart.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts*
+*Bar graph visualizing the salary for the top 10 salaries for remote data analyst positions*

 ### 2. Top Paying Job Skills:
    - A query explored the highest-paying skills in data analyst roles, highlighting which technical skills command the highest salaries across various job postings.